-Anchor Academy utilizes the Therapeutic Support System which combines a 5-Point Awareness Scale, Continuous Skills Development, and a Multi-Tiered Approach.
-The goals of the Therapeutic Support System are to provide ongoing opportunities for each student to increase awareness, internalize healthy regulation strategies, and achieve independence.
+Anchor Academy utilizes the Therapeutic Support System which combines a 5-point awareness scale and continuous skills development.
+The goals of the Therapeutic Support System is to provide ongoing opportunities for each student to increase awareness, internalize healthy regulation strategies, and achieve independence.
 Anchor Academy considers every moment of the school day to be time-on-learning while continuously assessing each student throughout the day.

-In order to successfully understand and identify students' present emotions, behaviors, and life situations, Anchor Academy utilizes the 5-Point Awareness Scale.
-The 5-Point Awareness Scale includes external scales, internal scales and life situation scales.
+In order to successfully understand and identify students' present emotions, behaviors, and life situations, Anchor Academy utilizes the 5-point awareness scale.
+The 5-point awareness scale includes external scales, internal scales and life situation scales.
 Each of these scales is used by both school staff and students to improve communication, gain insight into emotional experiences and thoughts, and enhance social awareness.
 These scales are learned in therapeutic groups and used throughout the school day as a tool for students and school staff to proactively determine the most appropriate types of support needed.

 At Anchor Academy, students are provided with continuous opportunities to explore, develop, and practice healthy regulation skills.
-The Continuous Skills Development supports students in achieving independence in emotional regulation techniques.
+The development of skills supports students in achieving independence in emotional regulation techniques.
 The two skill categories that Anchor Academy identifies are internal skills and external skills.
 Internal skills involve regulation techniques such as positive affirmations, mindfulness, changing perspective, recognizing past consequences, and distraction.
 External skills are regulation practices such as the use of a regulating tool, taking space, movement breaks, and drawing.
-The Continuous Skills Development is explored deeply within therapeutic groups and supported throughout all parts of the school.
+The continuous skills development is explored deeply within therapeutic groups and supported throughout all parts of the school.